loda-lang/loda-programs/CONTRIBUTING.md

 The best starting point for reading the code is probably [program.hpp](/src/include/program.hpp).
 It contains the model classes for LODA programs including operands, operations and programs.
 You can find the implementation of all arithmetics operations in [semantics.cpp](/src/semantics.cpp).
 Apart from container classes for sequences and memory, the rest of the operational semantics of programs is implemented in [interpreter.cpp](/src/interpreter.cpp).

 For mining, there are multiple generator implementations, which are used to create random programs.
-They are configured via [loda.json](/loda.json) and use statistics from the existing programs stored in [stats](/stats).
-To index the target sequences, we use [Matcher](/src/include/matcher.hpp) classes.
+They are configured via [loda.json](/loda.json) and use statistics from the existing programs stored in `$HOME/.loda/stats`.
+To reduce and index the target sequences, we use [Matcher](/src/include/matcher.hpp) classes.
 They allow matching of sequences modulo additional operations such as linear transformations.

 To reduce and normalize the programs we use the [Optimizer](/src/include/optimizer.hpp) and the [Minimizer](/src/include/minimizer.hpp) class.